AnuragTimilsina/TB_diagnosis/README.md

 # The vison you deserve
 Repo for KU Hackfest 2021

-* This project aims to create a disease diagnosis system by analysing medical images.
+* This project aims to create a disease diagnosis system by analysing medical images
-* This perticular prototype aims to diagnose Tuberculosis using X-ray images.
+* This perticular prototype aims to diagnose Tuberculosis using X-ray images
-* We are using Tensorflow(Convolution neural networks) to predict Tuberculosis.
+* We are using Tensorflow(Convolution neural networks) to predict Tuberculosis
-* We used TBX11K(http://mmcheng.net/tb/) dataset to train this model.
+* We used TBX11K(http://mmcheng.net/tb/) dataset to train this model
-* We classify the result into healthy, sick(potential TB), and Active Tuberculosis.
+* We classify the result into healthy, sick(potential TB), and Active Tuberculosis
-* We have deployed our model in Django and added some further functionalities.
+* We have deployed our model in Django and added some further functionalities
-* We aim to extend it further by adding other diagnosis techniques and support for another diseases.
+* We aim to extend it further by adding other diagnosis techniques and support for other diseases
-* We aim to keep this project opensource to further extend this platform.
+* We aim to keep this project opensource to further extend this platform

 # Files overview
-* tb_diagnosis/Diagnosis_model_code.ipynb: The actual model code.
+* tb_diagnosis/Diagnosis_model_code.ipynb: The actual model code
-* tb_diagnosis/Model_check.ipynb: Checking the deployed model.
+* tb_diagnosis/Model_check.ipynb: Checking the deployed model
 * tb_diagnosis/install.py: Run this python file to install dependencies and download the Deep learning model in required path

 # Setup